 Whether you’re playing on your phone, computer, or television, you’ll be able to access Apple’s vault of games, which includes titles from some of the biggest designers and studios in the industry.
 Here’s what we know about Apple Arcade, including its game lineup and unique features.

 Before we discuss what Apple Arcade is, it’s important to clarify what it isn’t.
 It is not a game-streaming service like the upcoming Project xCloud or Google Stadia, which means a stable internet connection isn’t required to enjoy your favorite downloaded titles.
 Of course, some kind of data plan or internet connection will be necessary to access Apple Arcade and download the games.
-Apple assures, however, that once the game is installed, you’ll be able to enjoy it offline at any time.
+Apple assures, however, that once the game is installed, you’ll be able to enjoy it offline at any time, sans a few titles when played on the Apple TV.

 Apple Arcade is a monthly subscription service that gives its members unlimited access to a wide variety of games, all of which will receive free updates and content automatically.
 The service will be available across iPhone, iPad, Mac, as well as Apple TV, and the games included support cross-save.
 This means games you start on your Mac at home can be continued on your phone or tablet via the cloud.